vidispine/hull-vidispine-addon/hull-vidispine-addon/README.md

 _PARENT_CONTEXT_: The Helm charts global context

 _COMPONENTS_: The `component`s from `hull.config.specific.components` as a comma-separated list.
 The input values need to be lowercase seperated with '-' (kebapcase) and are converted to the URI keys by making them camelCase.
+It is possible to specify the `backend.service.port.name` for individual components by appending a `=<PORTNAME>` on an entry.

 _ENDPOINT_: The endpoint for which the URIs created from _COMPONENTS_ are all defined